Wills & Trusts

-Irrevocable Trusts may also be used to protect assets from taxes in estates exceeding the estate
+Irrevocable trusts may also be used to protect assets from taxes in estates exceeding the estate tax credit limitation.

 Another way to reduce your taxable estate is through the use of gifts.
-Each person is entitled to an annual gift tax exclusion for gifts up to $13,000.00 ($26,000.00 if spouses split the gift) to as many recipients as a donor desires.
-Therefore, a married couple could gift up to $26,000.00 to each of their children or grandchildren each year to reduce the size of their taxable estate.
-The annual exclusion amount of $13,000 is adjusted periodically for inflation.
-You may also consider gifts greater than the exemption amount to permit future appreciation of an asset to accrue in your heir’s estate, rather than your estate.
+Each person is entitled to an annual gift tax exclusion for gifts up to $14,000 to as many recipients as desired.
+The annual exclusion amount of $14,000 is adjusted periodically for inflation.
+You may also consider gifts greater than the exemption amount to permit the future appreciation of an asset to accrue in your heir’s estate, rather than your estate.

 General Durable Power of Attorney

-A General Durable Power of Attorney is a document which permits you to name another person to handle your personal and financial affairs in the event you are unable to do so, particularly as a result of a disability.
-The General Durable Power of Attorney is often incorporated into the estate plan to insure that the person you designate may fully handle your affairs without the necessity of seeking authorization from the Probate Court.
+A General Durable Power of Attorney is a document that permits you to name another person to handle your personal and financial affairs in the event you are unable to do so, particularly as a result of a disability.
+The General Durable Power of Attorney is often incorporated into the estate plan to ensure that the person you designate may fully handle your affairs without the necessity of seeking authorization from the probate court.

 Medical Durable Power of Attorney